 In Kansas, domestic violence is defined as any crime committed against a family or household member or someone with whom the defendant shares a romantic relationship.
 Charges like domestic battery, criminal damage to property, disorderly conduct, or criminal restraint are examples of what could be charged as a domestic violence case.

 Domestic violence charges can aggregate, causing harsher punishments with each new charge, including but not limited to an escalation to Felony Domestic Battery.
 I have handled a large number of domestic violence cases.
 I understand that these charges have a much larger impact than just the criminal aspect.
-Also, it is not uncommon for false charges to be brought forward to help a “victim” obtain immigration support, divorce, child custody, or to settle property disputes.

 Ready to fight for you at trialContact an attorney that is willing to take on the fight all the way up to trial if needed.
 Some attorneys prefer to plead cases so that they can move on to the next paycheck.
 I have tried a number of trials and prosecutors are aware of this.
 The realization that I am more than willing to go to trial could result in a better outcome for my clients.
 Find a criminal defense attorney willing to fight your case all the way to the end.
 Contact me so that we can discuss your case and review your options and rights.